Predicting Sentence-Level Factuality of News and Bias of Media Outlets: Introduction

 The state-of-the-art media bias detection has centered around predicting political-ideological bias (left, center, right) of news media.
-Most of the proposals use \textit{lexical bias} that is linked to lexical and grammatical cues, typically does not depend on context outside of the sentence, and can be alleviated while maintaining its semantics: polarized words can be removed or replaced, and clauses written in active voice can be rewritten in passive voice \cite{fan-etal-2019-plain}.
-In the same settings, the definition of \textit{frame bias} \citep{recasens-etal-2013-linguistic} is also used to identify media bias, which occurs when subjective or opinion-based words are used.
-In a study proposed by \citeauthor{fan-etal-2019-plain} (\citeyear{fan-etal-2019-plain}), a frame-based analysis was performed for sentence-level media bias and suggest that \textit{informational bias} can be considered a specific form of framing where the author intends to influence the reader’s opinion of an entity.
-This type of bias occurs when the author intends to influence the reader’s opinion of an entity \citep{fan-etal-2019-plain}.
-In this paper, we identified sentence-level bias according to a guideline proposed by AllSides \cite{allsides2022}, which describes different types of media bias.
+Most of the proposals use \textit{lexical bias} that is linked to lexical and grammatical cues and typically does not depend on context outside of the sentence.
+Also, it can be alleviated while maintaining its semantics: polarized words can be removed or replaced, and clauses written in active voice can be rewritten in passive voice \cite{fan-etal-2019-plain}.
+In the same settings, the definition of \textit{frame bias} \citep{recasens-etal-2013-linguistic} is also used to identify media bias, which occurs when subjective or opinion-based words are applied.
+In a study proposed by \citeauthor{fan-etal-2019-plain} (\citeyear{fan-etal-2019-plain}), a frame-based analysis was performed for sentence-level media bias detection.
+The authors suggest that \textit{informational bias} can be considered a specific form of framing in which there is an intention of influencing the reader’s opinion of an entity \citep{fan-etal-2019-plain}.
+In this paper, we identify sentence-level media bias according to a guideline proposed by AllSides \cite{allsides2022}, which describes 16 different types of media bias.

 Most researchers address media bias and factuality either at the level of media outlet \citep{baly-etal-2018-predicting} or at the level of individual article \citep{roy-goldwasser-2020-weakly,baly-etal-2020-detect}.
-Nevertheless, each article itself comprises multiple sentences, which vary in their embedded bias \cite{lim-etal-2020-annotating}, as well as factuality and quotes, as shown in Table \ref{tab:annotatednews}.

-As shown in Table \ref{tab:annotatednews}, factual sentences are a type of information presented with impartiality focused on objective fact.
+Nevertheless, each article comprises multiple sentences, which vary in their embedded bias \cite{lim-etal-2020-annotating}, as well as factuality and quotes, as shown in Table \ref{tab:annotatednews}.
+Observe that factual sentences are a type of information presented with impartiality, focused on objective facts (e.g. S2, S4).
 In contrast, biased sentences stray from impartial facts and present the point of view of the journalist (e.g. Title, S1, S5), which may influence readers' perceptions.
-There are also direct quotes, which are neither biased sentences nor factual sentences.
+There are also direct quotes, which are neither biased sentences nor factual sentences (e.g. S3).
 Therefore, the news media sources may affect the power of swaying public opinion through the practical limitation to impartiality or using deliberate attempts to go against or in favor of something or someone.